Non-cooperation movement (1971): 24 March

-March 25
+25 March

 Bhutto held talks with Yahya Khan for 45 minutes that morning.
 After the discussion, in response to reporters' questions about the proposed autonomy of East Pakistan, Bhutto said that the Awami League's proposed autonomy was not real but rather close to sovereignty.

 In addition, Sheikh Mujibur Rahman through a press release announced changes in the points contained in the instructions and added a new point.
 In addition, the Awami League issued a press release in which the party claimed that Yahya Khan had agreed to hand over power to their party and that they Expect the President to make an announcement in this regard.

 On the same day, during the unloading of arms from the MV Swat at the Chittagong port, the general public obstructed it.
-Pak forces opened fire to avoid the obstacle.
+Pakistani forces opened fire to avoid the obstacle.
 After that, curfew or evening law was issued in various parts of East Pakistan due to extreme protests across the country.

-The Awami League called a nationwide strike on March 27 to protest the killing of 110 people by Pakistani forces firing on civilians in Joydevpur, Rangpur and Syedpur.
+The Awami League called a nationwide strike on 27 March to protest the killing of 110 people by Pakistani forces firing on civilians in Joydevpur, Rangpur and Syedpur.
 On this day, the full report of the draft regime was supposed to be presented to President Yahya Khan, but that meeting did not take place.
 President Yahya Khan secretly left Dhaka at 4:45 pm on that day.

 Zulfiqar Ali Bhutto announced his return to Karachi on 26 March after receiving the news of Yahya Khan's departure from East Pakistan.
 At a 9pm meeting held at his residence, an hour after receiving the news of Yahya Khan leaving Dhaka, Sheikh Mujibur Rahman expressed fear that he might be killed and Yahya Khan wanted to solve the problem by force of arms.
 However, he then expressed hope that an independent country called Bangladesh would be created in the future.

 Ending and aftermath

 On the pretext of protecting the unity of Pakistan and stopping the ongoing non-cooperation movement, Pakistani forces led by Tikka Khan, Rao Farman Ali, and Khadim Hussain Raja carried out indiscriminate massacres of unarmed sleeping Bengalis in Dhaka from 11:30 pm on 25 March.
 The non-cooperation movement officially ended when Sheikh Mujibur Rahman declared independence in Bangladesh that night (early hours of 26 March).

-In a radio address on the evening of March 26, Yahya Khan declared the Awami League treasonous and banned the party.
+In a radio address on the evening of 26 March, Yahya Khan declared the Awami League treasonous and banned the party.
 In addition to this, the government seized the bank accounts of the Awami League.
 Although Sheikh Mujibur Rahman and Kamal Hossain were imprisoned, most of the Awami League leaders managed to escape from the government.
 In such circumstances, the people of East Pakistan began to resist the Pakistan Army and this movement resulted in the liberation war of Bangladesh.